-In summer 2022, JimFlora.com will offer a new limited-edition, archival-quality fine art print of an uncirculated, untitled, and undated tempera.
+JimFlora.com is offering a limited-edition, archival-quality fine art print of an uncirculated, untitled, and undated tempera.
 The work is casually entitled Paddlewheeler to differentiate it from other untitled Flora works.
-Flora archivists Barbara Economon and Irwin Chusid believe that the style reflects Flora’s mid- to late 1960s style of maritime art.
+Flora archivists believe that the work reflects Flora’s early 1950s style of maritime art and color palette.

 Only twenty-five (25) prints of Paddlewheeler are being issued for this edition.
-Each print is hand-numbered in the lower right corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
+Each print is hand-numbered in the lower right corner beneath the image and authenticated on the reverse with a stamped seal.
 We are now offering print numbers 20/25 thru 25/25 for $175 each (plus s/h).
 Prices will increase for subsequent prints as the edition depletes.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.